puzzle-js/puzzle-js/docs/quick.md

 ```

-Now you gateway is ready to respond requests.
+Now your gateway is ready to respond requests.

 Your configuration file will be exported from [http://localhost:4444/](http://localhost:4444/).